pereiragc/Econlite.jl/README.md

   0.5
 ```

-Also, you can "combine" two Markov chains independently using `indeptensor`:
+Also, you can "combine" two Markov chains independently:

 ``` julia